 Because the Authority strives to serve the best interests of the citizens of York County, community representation is part of our major planning processes.
 The MWAC is responsible for reviewing the Authority’s implementation of the York County Municipal Waste Management Plan.
 This includes providing input and reviewing various tasks and studies being developed by the Authority.

 Recycling is another important aspect of the Authority’s activities.
 Advising municipalities on curbside and drop-off center recycling programs is a key focus.
 Other programs such as an electronics recycling program, household hazardous waste collection programs and Christmas tree recycling further serve to decrease the County’s waste stream.

 The Authority and its activities are self-supported from revenue generated through the sale of electricity from the Resource Recovery Center and customer disposal fees.
 The Authority’s annual operating budget is approximately $44 million.
 No York County tax dollars are used to fund the Authority.
 Additional funding for various projects is obtained through grant monies available from the state.
 This self-sufficiency enables the Authority to contain the cost of waste management in York County.
-The tipping fee (cost of disposal) at the York County Resource Recovery Center is $62 a ton.

 Throughout its history, the Authority has accomplished its objectives through the efforts of a small staff and a committed volunteer board.
 Today, the Authority employs 26 people in four divisions: Engineering/Operations Division, Administrative Division, Recycling & Planning Division, and Community Services Division.